tensult/aws-automation/stop_running_ec2_instances/README.md

 **Note:** It will take default configured AWS credential from your machine.
 If you want to test for another AWS account follow below.

-Pass AWS profile which is configured in your machine
+Pass AWS profile through CLI which is configured in your machine

 `node test.js --profile PROFILE`